Sleep Studies Paid Me $12K to Chill in My PJs for 11 Days

 You will likely be completely cut off from the outside world during the study’s observation period.
-You usually won’t have any time cues, meaning no clock, no computer and no phone.
+You usually won’t have any time cues, meaning you’ll be without a clock, a computer and a phone.
 You also won’t have any windows to observe light patterns.
 While you’re in the study, the doctor determines night and day, which can be a bit unsettling.

 I’ve taken part in studies as short as four days (for which I earned $4,000) and have seen others as long as 31 days (typically paying $10,000).
 Start small and work your way up once you’ve tried it once or twice.

 Unusual Positions or Challenges

 You may have to maintain a “constant posture” for part of the study.
 In some cases you may have to sit in the same position for six hours, or you may be kept awake at a 45-degree angle in low light for two days.
 It depends on the study.
 Be sure you’ll be able to manage it before you sign up.